 RANGE RECCE YOU ARE RESPONSIBLE FOR SAFE PLACE, SAFE PRACTICE, SAFE EQUIPMENT & SAFE PERSON!
-51 Booking the Recce Any unit using this range are to ensure they are familiar with the Range facilities.
+52 Booking the Recce Any unit using this range are to ensure they are familiar with the Range facilities.
 Prior to firing, units should contact Range Control to book a recce of the range.
 You are to report to Range Control for a briefing, prior to going out to the range.
-52 In Order To carry Out A Recce You Must Be In Possession Of The Following: Up to date Range Orders.
-53 Target Requirement During your recce you must inform Range Control of your Target requirement.
+53 In Order To carry Out A Recce You Must Be In Possession Of The Following: Up to date Range Orders.
+54 Target Requirement During your recce you must inform Range Control of your Target requirement.

-ADMINISTRATION 54 Booking/Allocation The Range can be booked by submitting the correct form JSP 907 to Altcar Training Camp Headquarters, This not a DIO site 55 Cancellation Units are to inform Range Control of any range cancellation as soon as possible to allow its reallocation to other units.
+ADMINISTRATION 55 Booking/Allocation The Range can be booked by submitting the correct form JSP 907 to Altcar Training Camp Headquarters, This not a DIO site 56 Cancellation Units are to inform Range Control of any range cancellation as soon as possible to allow its reallocation to other units.
 Units who fail to notify the RAU of cancellations will not be looked upon favourably for future bookings.
-56 RLO The RLO can be contacted by telephone or radio from the Range.
+57 RLO The RLO can be contacted by telephone or radio from the Range.
 Telephone Landline 223.
-57 Pets Pets are not allowed on the range at any time, whether firing is taking place or not.
-58 Use Of Range By Foreign Forces Foreign forces must be cleared through the appropriate channels before usage on Altcar Rifle Ranges They are to comply with the safety limitations of the range.
+58 Pets Pets are not allowed on the range at any time, whether firing is taking place or not.
+59 Use Of Range By Foreign Forces Foreign forces must be cleared through the appropriate channels before usage on Altcar Rifle Ranges They are to comply with the safety limitations of the range.
 They are to inform the Range Control what weapons and ammunition they are using during the range period.
-59 Vehicles And Parking All vehicles must be parked on the Railhead car park.
-60 Private Vehicles Private vehicles are not to be brought to the range.
-61 Smoking No Smoking on site.
-COMMAND AND COMMUNICATION 62 Range Administrative Unit (RAU) The RAU is Altcar Training Camp.
+60 Vehicles And Parking All vehicles must be parked on the Railhead car park.
+61 Private Vehicles Private vehicles are not to be brought to the range.
+62 Smoking Smoking may only take place in designated areas, Range Control will inform Units/Users of those areas.
+COMMAND AND COMMUNICATION 63 Range Administrative Unit (RAU) The RAU is Altcar Training Camp.
 The Range Liaison Officer (RLO) is responsible to the Commandant Altcar Training Camp for the overall safety management of the range.
-63 Communication Telephones with outside lines for emergencies are located in the RLOs office and in the console.
+64 Communication Telephones with outside lines for emergencies are located in the RLOs office and in the console.
 The range telephone in the console is to be manned at all times when the range is in use.
 The RLO will provide a radio for the RCO as a back-up The RCO is to establish and maintain communications at all times.
-64 Useful Telephone Numbers Range Control - Military 94552 Ext 8038 Civil 0151-9292539 Range Control from the Range 223

-65 Safety Range telephones are the primary means of communication between the range and the Range Control.
-A back-up Radio is issued 66 Communication Failure The RCO must cease fire if they have identified that they do not have communications with the RLO.
+65 Useful Telephone Numbers Range Control - Military 94552 Ext 8038 Civil 0151-9292539 Range Control from the Range 223 66 Safety Range telephones are the primary means of communication between the range and the Range Control.
+A back-up Radio is issued 67 Communication Failure The RCO must cease fire if they have identified that they do not have communications with the RLO.
 Live firing may not take place until the communications have been restored.

 Signed Original signed

 Name Gordon Black

-Rank Lt Col
+Rank Lt-Col

 Appt Camp Comdt

-Date 1 May 2024
+Date 1 May 2021

 Signed Original signed

 Name Gerry Allen

 Rank Mr

 Appt RLO

-Date 1 May 2024
+Date 1 May 2021